We are happy to announce the launch of the STEM Equals Reciprocal Mentoring Programme!

-Midway meeting: Wednesday 26th January at 3-4pm is the tentative date/time for the midway coffee afternoon meeting for all mentors and mentees
+Midway meeting: during 2022 a date/time will be set for a midway coffee afternoon meeting for all mentors and mentees

 Who can be a mentor?
 Early or mid-career academics at the University of Strathclyde in permanent roles (Chancellors Fellows, Lecturers, Senior Lecturers) from any field/discipline who are from one or more groups underrepresented amongst university leaders and senior staff in UK higher education, including women, LGBT+ people, BAME (Black Asian Minority Ethnic) people, and people with disabilities.